axsh/openvnet/docs/InstallGuide.md

 ![vnet_minimum](https://www.dropbox.com/s/dezarv561fg7sdj/vnet_minimum.png?dl=1)

-On a given physical server (here named as server1) there is one virtual network whose network address is 10.100.0.0/24 and 2 virtual machines joining it.
+On a given server (here named as server1) there is one virtual network whose network address is 10.100.0.0/24 and 2 virtual machines joining it.
 The orange circles describe OpenVNet's ruby processes; vna, vnmgr and webapi.
 See architecture for more detail of how the OpenVNet works.